 top of page

-about MIDNIGHT SUN
+MIDNIGHT SUN

-Midnight Sun was formed in early 2023 by award-winning photographers and film-makers Sue Flood and Ian Dawson after requests by friends and clients for bespoke, small-group luxury travel to many of the adventurous destinations we have had the good fortune to explore during our careers.
+"Midnight Sun was founded in early 2023 by award-winning photographers and filmmakers Sue Flood and Ian Dawson, following requests from friends and clients for bespoke, small-group luxury travel to many of the adventurous destinations they have been fortunate to explore throughout their careers."

 Mid Sun A4 for Simon copy 2.jpg